Kalaam-Programming-Language/Kalaam/README.md

 ## Future plans

 - Right now, Kalaam is in it's early stage.
-Many programming languages took decades of team work to reach their God level.
+Many programming languages took decades of team work to reach their goals.
 We go step by step.
 - Kalaam needs to have a usecase so that people can start building stuff with it.
 The use-case can be unique that suits well to the Indian ecosystem.
 This will help us to move in a straight direction.
 Right now it's best for learning purposes.
-- Consider Kalaam as your project, explore it and feel free to try out new ideas.

 ## Documentation